microsoft/intelligence-toolkit/DEPLOYING.md

 - **Authentication**

-  Enable `AUTH_ENABLED: TRUE` to restrict app access to authorized users with credentials defined in a `.secrets.toml` file under the `.streamlit` directory:
+  Enable `AUTH_ENABLED=TRUE` to restrict app access to authorized users with credentials defined in a `.secrets.toml` file under the `.streamlit` directory:

   ```toml
   [passwords]